INSIDE: Sail Central Park Sailboats with the Kids at Conservatory Water Pond in Central Park New York .

 Scooters and Bikes: Yes

 Dogs: On leash only.

-This is the spot to share your love of childhood fairy tales with your kids by visiting the Alice in Wonderland Statue, and the Hans Christian Andersen statue.
+This is also the spot to share your love of childhood fairy tales with your kids by visiting the Alice in Wonderland Statue, and the Hans Christian Andersen statue.

 Looking for MORE Super Fun Things to Do in NEW YORK CITY with Kids?

 Click the blue links below for more New York tips